imanel/swtor-app/README.md

 ## How to install?

-1. Download SWTOR.tar.gz from the [latest release](https://github.com/imanel/swtor-app/releases)
+1. Download SWTOR.dmg from the [latest release](https://github.com/imanel/swtor-app/releases)
-2. Decompress it (if you're using Safari it may do it for you)
+2. Open it
 3. Move SWTOR.app to /Applications folder
 4. Run like any other app